Looking for a Hotel in the Ukraine, Lands us in a Brothel

 We’re like that.

-We would push and push to get whatever adventure we are doing done.
-I am sure that if it were just the two of us, we’d be one of the 5 teams who are finished already.
+We would push and push to get whatever adventure we were doing done.
+I am sure that if it were just the two of us, we’d be one of the five teams who have finished already.
 We would drive like mad to get to the next town and then spend a day or two to see the sights there before moving on.

 Traveling with others makes for a different dynamic.
 Some people don’t want to drive at night and I can respect that, as long as the roads aren’t atrocious, we’d be driving late and getting out early.